xmtp/xmtp-android/gen-rn/README.md

 └── ai-script.js        # Temporary AI generation script
 ```

-> [!IMPORTANT]
+> [!NOTE]
-> Generated release notes must be reviewed by humans before publication.
-The AI provides a starting point, not a final product.
+> The `gen-rn/output/` directory is automatically excluded from version control via `.gitignore`.
+Generated files will not be committed to the repository.

 ## Troubleshooting